-Feature rtual Function Pure Virtual Function Definition Declared using virtual keyword.
+Feature Virtual Function Pure Virtual Function Definition Declared using virtual keyword.
 Declared using = 0 syntax.
-Implementation Can have a No definition (abstract in Base Class definition. method).
-Derived Class Can be overridden, Must be overridden in Requirement but not mandatory. derived class.
-Instantiation Esse class can be instantiated.
+Implementation in Base Class Can have a definition.
+No definition (abstract method).
+Derived Class Requirement Can be overridden, but not mandatory.
+Must be overridden in derived class.
+Instantiation Base class can be instantiated.
 Base class cannot be instantiated (abstract class).